apache/iceberg-go/website/src/api.md

 After creating `Catalog`, we can manipulate tables through `Catalog`.

-You can use following code to create a table:
+You can use the following code to create a table:

 ```go
 import (